uwePhillPhelps/IAP-2024/Solutions/Overview.md

 Certain exercises in the tutorials are milestones along your journey learning C++.
 Aserve can automatically send messages to your iapProj program in xcode to see if your solution to the exercise responds in the expected way.

-Aserve will try to link to the IAP `Solutions` folder to keep copies of code which has passed and failed. **You will be required to submit your solutions folder for assessment - so be sure to keep up to date backups of your `IAP-master` folder.
-Your codebook files and solutions folders are very important**
+ Aserve will try to link `iapProj` code to the `Solutions` folder, and will automatically keep copies of code which has passed and failed. **You will be required to hand-in code for assessment.
+Be sure to keep backups of your `IAP-master` folder!**

 This document outlines each of unit tests Aserve can perform with details of inputs and expected outcomes.